View Details Explore Now →

 Mistake #4: Overlooking Inflation Protection.
 Without inflation protection, your benefits may not keep pace with rising care costs.

 Mistake #5: Failing to Compare Multiple Quotes.
-Prices and policy features vary significantly between insurers.
+Prices and policy features vary significantly between Insurers.
 Get quotes from at least three reputable companies.

 Mistake #6: Not Considering Partnership Programs.
 Some states offer partnership programs that allow you to protect a portion of your assets while still qualifying for Medicaid.